typex1/Amazon-Bedrock-Youtube-transcription/README.md

 “the following is a conversation with Jana kun he's considered to be one of the fathers of deep learning which if …”

-For those of you who want to keep the trascripts of such valuable interviews, wait not more.
+For those of you who want to keep the transcripts of such valuable interviews, wait not more.
 Get the “Bedrock Youtube transcription” which I have published to the Amazon Serverless Application Repository, to receive Amazon Bedrock redacted transcripts via mail.

 In the current version, the first 20 minutes of a video are trancribed.
 Chunking large transcripts I will soon publish in a newer version.